 White vinegar can replace many of these toxic cleaners and for much less cost.
 Eliminating chemical cleaners in your home will go a long way to reducing the chemicals you are constantly exposed to in the air you breathe and the surfaces you touch but ...

-If you would like to know how you can eliminate or greatly reduce the rest of the items on the list, use the CONTACT ME button at the top of this page.
+If you would like to know how you can eliminate or greatly reduce the rest of the items on the list, CONTACT ME and put "Indoor Air Purification" in the comments section.

 I promise to respond as quickly as possible.

 * I will never release your information to any other party and will use your email only for the purpose of responding to your request.

 White vinegar and baking soda pack a walloping punch when combined.